Campbellsville University student died from strangulation and suspect was teammate on wrestling team, police say - Local News 8

 Campbellsville University student Josiah Kilman, 18, died from asphyxia by manual strangulation, the Campbellsville Police Department said Monday.

-The suspect in custody in connection with the student’s death, Charles Escalera, 21, is a member of the wrestling team at Campbellsville, where Kilman was also a teammate, according to Suzanne Grubesic, a spokesperson at Campbellsville University.
+The suspect in custody in connection with the student’s death, Charles Escalera, 21, is a member of the wrestling team at Campbellsville, where Kilman was his teammate, according to Suzanne Grubesic, a spokesperson at Campbellsville University.

 On Saturday, Kilman was found unresponsive in his room on campus, and was later declared dead at Taylor Regional Hospital.
 The school went into lockdown but lifted it after Escalera was arrested later that evening.